Live Beta

 The distinction between Sensitivity and Presence is crucial.
 Sensitivity is the gate (whether bodily sensation enters at all).
 Presence is the lens (whether what enters is attended to).
 A person with intact Sensitivity and collapsed Presence receives the body’s signals without reading them — the information arrives but no one processes it.

-Devotion is a living relationship with what matters most.
-Where Surrender (Open x Spiritual) lets meaning in and Vision (Focus x Spiritual) perceives it, Devotion holds that meaning over time as a deep, abiding commitment — to a creative calling, a moral vision, a faith, or a practice.
+Communion is a living relationship with what matters most.
+Where Surrender (Open x Spiritual) lets meaning in and Vision (Focus x Spiritual) perceives it, Communion holds that meaning over time as a deep, abiding commitment — to a creative calling, a moral vision, a faith, or a practice.

-A person with Devotion Under loses their thread to meaning.
+A person with Communion Under loses their thread to meaning.
 Purpose may appear in flashes (Surrender functional) and be perceived clearly (Vision intact), but it cannot be held.
 Meaning surfaces and then dissolves.
-A person with Devotion Over is consumed by their commitment.
+A person with Communion Over is consumed by their commitment.
 All other aspects of life are subordinated to the sacred calling.

 The Four Rows as a Processing Cycle